-Professor Frank Oberklaid and Dr Tim Moore contribute witness statements to the Royal Commission into Australia’s Mental Health System.
+Professor Frank Oberklaid and Dr Tim Moore contribute witness statements to the Royal Commission into Victoria’s Mental Health System.
 Access their statements and learn about the importance of the first thousand days, and why language matters for children’s mental health.

 Children’s mental and emotional health are essential components of early development, yet, research, policy and health advocates often observe a lack of awareness or understanding of child mental health.
 The language we choose to use can play a role in raising awareness and moving people to act to protect children’s mental health.

 Language and child mental health

 Professor Frank Oberklaid, Foundation Director of the Centre for Community Child Health and Co-Group Leader of Child Health Policy, Equity and Translation at the Murdoch Children’s Research Institute suggests the way we talk about children’s mental health can help children and families to receive the support and care they need to thrive.

 “The term mental health can be a barrier to some parents seeking help with concerns about behaviour, anxiety and depression, and many are reluctant to acknowledge that their child has a mental health problem,” says Prof Oberklaid.

 “We need to talk about mental health in a way that resonates with parents and enables them to raise concerns and seek support early.
 We have been testing the idea of a continuum rather than talking about mental health problems and specific diagnoses; this groups children along the continuum as being healthy, coping, struggling or unwell.
 There has been strong support for beginning to change the language in this way, and hopefully, this will reduce stigma and encourage parents to seek help earlier if their child is struggling.”